jundalisay/spblist/content/en/faqs/spiritual.md

 {{< /r >}}

 {{< l a="Spiritual-Superphysics" >}}
 We use Cartesian mechanistic physics to explain it as a hole for a mind.
 Information then flows into that hole.
 This either expands of constricts the mind.
-Crudity and materialism is
+This is similar to how water can expand a rubber hose, and how it can be shrunk via Bernoulli's principle.
+- Crudity and materialism is when the mind is constricted more than average.
+This makes it perceive less of the universe and more of its limited physical aspects.
+- Englightenment is when it is expanded.
+This makes it perceive so much more beyond the physical.
 {{< /l >}}